osgirl/businessonline-document-downloader/README.md

 * Add the businessonline-downloader.js
 * In gracemonkey configuration tab add  the following [download page url](https://businessonline.ge/Pages/Transactions/View/NationalTransferOut.aspx)
 * Create json array and add it to the the variable named infoArray
-* enter to the downloader page and invoice downloading will be started automatically
+* Enter to the downloader page and invoice downloading will be started automatically
-* Wait and have a fun untill all the pdf document will be downloaded!
+* Wait and enjoy untill all the pdf document will be downloaded!